 Gay Village Summer Events

 Every spring and summer, the Montreal Gay Village undergoes a transformation.
-Its main thoroughfare Ste.
-Catherine Street shuts itself down to car traffic, making room for the neighborhood to come alive with free art exhibits, street sales, performances and spontaneous out-of-left-field busking action.
-And like clockwork, Gay Village restaurants and bars flood the concrete with terraces.
+Its main thoroughfare, Ste.
+Catherine Street, shuts down to car traffic, making room for the neighborhood to come alive with free art exhibits, street sales, performances, and spontaneous out-of-left-field busking action.

 Montreal Jazz Festival